 If your traffic’s mostly US-based and you cover running, fitness, or lifestyle gear, then yep — Hoka’s affiliate partnership is worth your time.

-The upside is there — the numbers add up quickly — and this isn’t a fly-by-night brand.
+The upside is there, the numbers add up quickly, and this isn’t a fly-by-night brand either.
 Hoka’s momentum and die-hard fans give it real staying power.

-The downsides?
-Europe can see margins shaved by network fees, and the space is more crowded than it used to be.
+The downsides are that Europe can see margins shaved by network fees, and the space is more crowded than it used to be.

-But if your content cuts through and your audience buys this kind of shoe, the math still works.
+But if your content cuts through the noise and your audience buys this kind of shoe, the math still works.

-My take: pick the network that fits your region, stay consistent, and lead with comfort — because that’s where Hoka outruns the pack.
+My final take: pick the network that fits your region, stay consistent, and lead with comfort because that’s where Hoka outruns the pack.

 FAQs About Hoka’s Affiliate Program